practicalparticipation/standard/standard/docs/en/04_implementation/04_publication_levels.md

 #### Stepping up
 Whatever level you are at - publishing data is only part of the process.
 It is important to also [engage with users](http://www.opendataimpacts.net/engagement/) and to think about how to build your open data back into your organisational processes, closing the feedback loop.

+## Examples

+As use of the OCDS specification develops we will compile examples to show publication at each of these levels.